stroiman/obsidian-dev-publish/README.md

 ### Example

-Given, `My portfolio.md` exists in the vaule with the following contents
+Given, `My portfolio.md` exists in the vault with the following contents

 ```markdown
 ---